-Although Aspen was first discovered back in 1892 as a Silver mining town, the skiing only really happened here with the demise of the Silver prices by the late 1930’s.
+Although Aspen was first discovered back in 1892 as a Silver mining town, the skiing only really happened here with the demise of the Silver prices by the late 1930s.
 The main town of Aspen was renovated and the largely clapperboard Victorian buildings were brought back to life and when the first ski lift was opened just after the second world war this characterful resort started to take off.

 Ski Line has a huge mix of Hotels, Chalets and condos in Aspen, and the Jerome and St Regis Hotels both come highly recommended amongst many others.

-We’ll cover the 3 smaller resorts in this description; however Snowmass being a much larger ski area and resort in its own right is covered on our separate resort page.
+We’ll cover the 3 smaller resorts in this description; however, Snowmass being a much larger ski area and resort in its own right is covered on our separate resort page.

-When we were last in Aspen one of the best bars to head to was the terrace at Little Nells (at the base of Aspen mountain) – where you can people watch and celebrity spot all afternoon.
-It also has a superb fine dining restaurant, in fact we spotted jack Nicholson and Goldie Horne in there one evening…The Ajax tavern in this area is also worth a mention.
-There are many restaurants come bars to choose from in Aspen and you will find something to suit most pockets whether they are short or deep!
+When we were last in Aspen one of the best bars to head to was the Ajax Tavern right at the base of Aspen mountain and the gondola – it’s the place to people watch and celebrity spot all afternoon.
+It is part of Aspen’s #1 hotel - The Little Nell which also offers a superb fine dining restaurant, Element 47 - in fact we spotted Jack Nicholson and Goldie Hawn in there one evening!
+There are many other restaurants and bars to choose from in Aspen and you will find something to suit most pockets whether they are short or deep!

 We visited Hickory House BBQ pit which had a great atmosphere and didn't break the bank.
 At the other end of the scale hit Nobu’s Matsuhisa for exquisite sushi and sake.